 Sleepover Ideas #1: Trampoline Tent Takeover

-This is one of my FAVORITE ideas because, until recently, I had NO IDEA that you could get trampoline tents!
+This is one of my FAVORITE ideas and fun sleepover activities because, until recently, I had NO IDEA that you could get trampoline tents!

-If you have a trampoline, then you MUST transform it into a Trampoline Tent Takeover Sleepover—especially if you are thinking of doing a backyard campout sleepover.
+If you have a trampoline, then you MUST transform it into a Trampoline Tent Takeover Sleepover—especially if you are thinking of doing a backyard campout sleepover or want a unique child’s birthday party.

 I also like this idea because it gets the kids up and off the damp (possibly cold) ground